CCIS: A Brief History

 Since its inception CCIS has provided a site for a series of innovative pedagogical experiments and has developed a record of the success in pedagogical development.
 In addition to the Interdisciplinary Concentration and Minor on Race and Ethnicity (ICORE/MORE), CCIS has produced a series of Critical Inquiry Labs that bring together faculty teaching in related areas to enable students to make connections across the curriculum.
 The Critical Inquiry Labs help students to make connections not only across disciplines, but also between and among theory and practice, area studies, historical periods, academy and activism: http://bcrw.barnard.edu/projects/critical-inquiry-labs/.
 The CCIS Critical Inquiry Labs include:

-· a First-Year Seminar on Hispaniola, making connections between the study of Haiti in French and of the Dominican Republic in Spanish and taught by Kaiama Glover and Maja Horn in Spring 2013;
+- First-Year Seminar on Hispaniola, making connections between the study of Haiti in French and of the Dominican Republic in Spanish and taught by Kaiama Glover and Maja Horn in Spring 2013

-· an advanced course on Hispaniola taught by Kaiama Glover and Maja Horn in Spring 2015; and
+- an advanced course on Hispaniola taught by Kaiama Glover and Maja Horn in Spring 2015

 Now, a little more than a decade after its formation, CCIS is engaged in creating new minors and combined majors.
 The combined majors bring together each program with another in order to take another step in making interdisciplinary and intersectional study an institutionalized part of the Barnard curriculum.
 Any student who undertakes one of these new majors will be educated in methods of social and cultural analysis that recognize both the mutually constitutive and relatively autonomous action of social differences.
 The new minors bring this interdisciplinary and intersectional approach to specific areas of study: an Environmental Humanities Major and Concentration was just approved by the Committee on Instruction and we have begun a set of discussions for related projects in Feminist Intersectional Science and Technology Studies (FISTS), Diasporas, and Indigenous Studies.
 Innovative teaching, research and institution-building will undoubtedly remain the hallmarks of these collaborative efforts.